Azure/AppService/_posts/2020-03-23-A-New-Look-for-App-Service-Diagnostics.md

     - self-help
 ---

-> Currently available for select Windows web apps.
+> The new experience is currently available for select Windows web apps.
+We are gradually rolling it out to all subscriptions in the coming weeks.

 App Service Diagnostics is an intelligent and interactive experience to help you troubleshoot your app with no configuration required.
 When you run into issues with your app, App Service Diagnostics points out what's wrong to guide you to the right information to more easily troubleshoot and resolve issues.